khimo/khimo.github.io/bli-guides/bli-for-blgw-installers.md

  - Allows the creation of _Bang & Olufsen_ [Products Groups](#products-groups), allowing the control of multiple products as one
  - [User password-less creation](#create-user) through BeoLiving App.

-Moreover, at any point, _BeoLiving Intelligence_ could be upgraded to _PRO_ mode to get a full professional home automation controller through a one-time payment.
+Moreover, at any point, _BeoLiving Intelligence_ could be upgraded to _PRO_ mode to get a full professional home automation controller through a one-time payment. **_PRO_ mode has all the features of the _ESSENTIAL_, all the professional capabilities that were already present in the
- **The features that _BeoLiving Intelligence_'s _PRO_ mode adds, are the capabilities that were already in the _BeoLink Gateway_, plus remote access.** Refer to our specific [BeoLiving Intelligence PRO User guide](bli-pro-user-guide.md) for a deeper understanding.
+_BeoLink Gateway_, plus remote access from factory.** Refer to our specific [BeoLiving Intelligence PRO User guide](bli-pro-user-guide.md) for a deeper understanding.

 ## New BeoLiving App {#beoliving-app}